jianershi/EventbriteEventChangeNotifier/README.md

 Eventbrite Event Change Notifier
 ======================
-Notifies you when an orgnizer of the event made any modifications to the event and notifies you through SMS
+Notifies you when an orgnizer of the event made any modifications to the event and notifies you through SMS and Email

 The API uses ```modified``` attribute in the Eventbrite API